Skip to content

 3. Load linked libraries

-4. Compile code using Intel, GNU, or PGI compiler
+4. Compile code using Intel, GNU, or NVHPC compiler

 5. Run application or submit job